The Kids’ Bridge

 We are managing the design and construction of a three metre wide, 217-metre long pedestrian bridge over Winthrop Avenue in Nedlands to connect the lawn area located between Perth Children’s Hospital (PCH) and the multi-story carpark on the Queen Elizabeth II Medical Centre grounds to Kings Park.

-To be known as ‘The Kids' Bridge’, the facility will provide families and children using facilities on the Queen Elizabeth II Medical Centre campus with the opportunity to escape the rigours of their hospital journey by safely visiting Kings Park.
+Known as ‘The Kids' Bridge’, the facility will provide families and children using facilities on the Queen Elizabeth II Medical Centre campus with the opportunity to escape the rigours of their hospital journey by safely visiting Kings Park.
 Clinicians strongly agree that providing the opportunity to visit places like Kings Park is positive for the overall wellbeing of unwell children and their families.

 Design and Construction

 Proposed since 2012, the bridge was initially considered as part of the Perth Children’s Hospital development.
 However, it was deferred to ensure the hospital was completed first.
-Deferring the project also enabled the development of a collaborative delivery plan to be prepared with key decision makers for design, construction and and ongoing maintenance of the bridge.
+Deferring the project also enabled the development of a collaborative delivery plan to be prepared with key decision makers for design, construction and ongoing maintenance of the bridge.